mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/11-classes/index.md

 // > "Toyota Camry 2022 - #101
 ```

-Unless you state otherwise, static fields are accessible from anywhere the `Invoice` class is accessible (both from inside and outside the class).
+Unless you state otherwise, static fields are accessible from anywhere the `Car` class is accessible (both from inside and outside the class).
 If this is undesirable, TypeScript provides us with **access modifier keywords** and truly private `#fields`, both of which we'll discuss below

 There's one more place where the `static` world appears: next to a code block.
 Let's imagine that we don't want to start with that invoice counter at `1`, but instead we want to load it from an API somewhere.